 Going to and from his abode was a very arduous several day trek, much of it through rugged and steep very high altitude territory.
 A good portion of the trail followed along side a series of streams that may or may not have been the same one, that was sometimes rushing and other times placid depending on the steepness or flatness of the terrain.

 On the second day out returning from the Zen man's abode I suddenly came upon a person with their back to me kneeling with a wooden stave bucket scooping water from the stream.
-There was some distance, maybe 30 feet, between the path where it was elevated above the stream and the stream itself.
-In all the time since I had left the monastery proper I had not seen a living soul except for the Zen man.
+There was some distance, maybe 30 feet, between the path where it was elevated several feet above the stream and the stream itself.
+Except for the Zen man, in all the time since I had left the monastery proper I had not seen a living soul, at least anyway, since I had entered the steep mountains.
 Coming across someone set me aback, especially someone with a wooden bucket.
 The last thing a person merely traversing through the area would need to be carrying with them would be a heavy full size wooden bucket, meaning to me possibly someone more permanent in some fashion.
-When I walked down toward the stream and announced my presence, the person, startled, let slip the bucket into the downstream flow.
+When I walked down toward the stream and about half way between the path and the stream announced my presence, the person, startled, let slip the bucket into the downstream flow.
 At that moment, turning toward me I could see the person was a woman.
 From my position off the trail and closeness to the stream I was able to quickly stop and retrieve the bucket, but after doing so and turning back, the woman was gone.

 Besides the initial setback coming across a person in the first place, what was really nearly incomprehensible besides the fact that the person was a woman was that she was not of indigenous stock, but instead, in the quick glimpse I got of her, appeared Caucasian.
 I don't know how long it had been since I had seen another Caucasian, especially so a woman, but it was so long I had actually forgot they existed.